kirill-konshin/next-redux-wrapper/README.md

 ```
 </details>

-Assume page only dispatches `PAGE` actiona and App only `APP`, this makes state merging safe.
+Assume page only dispatches `PAGE` action and App only `APP`, this makes state merging safe.

 More about that in [Server and Client state separation](#server-and-client-state-separation).